Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: The model

 This field equation has well-known static solutions\footnote{For simplicity we use identical symbols for the static and time-dependent solutions.}

-that fall into four topological sectors characterized by the field values at negative and positive spatial infinity.
+that fall into topological sectors characterized by the field values at negative and positive spatial infinity and there are four distinct solutions that cannot continuously be deformed into one another.
 More general and time-dependent solutions to Eq.~(\ref{eq:Phi6EOM}) are constructed by a combination of a translation and a Lorentz-boost:~$\phi(x)\,\mapsto \phi\left(\frac{x-x_0-vt}{\sqrt{1-v^2}}\right)$.
 More interestingly, we note that the classical energy functional